Young-ook/terraform-aws-ssm/examples/fis/README.md

 ### How to do Chaos Engineering
 To implement Chaos Engineering, one should follow the scientific method to implement experiments:
-1. Observe Your System
+1. Observe your system
 1. Baseline your metrics
-1. Form a Hypothesis with Abort (Stop) Conditions
+1. Define Steady State
-1. Define Blast Radius
+1. Form a Hypothesis with Abort Conditions (Blast Radius)
 1. Run Experiment
 1. Analyze Results
 1. Expand Scope and Re-Test